BZoennchen/supercollider-book/chapters/supercollider/ugens.md

 (sec-ugens)=
 # Unit Generators

-The defining function of a ``SynthDef``, i.e. the representation of a [signal-flow graph (SFG)](https://en.wikipedia.org/wiki/Signal-flow_graph), consists of a network of so called *unit generators* ([UGens](https://doc.sccode.org/Classes/UGen.html)).
+The defining characteristics of a ``SynthDef``, i.e. the representation of a [signal-flow graph (SFG)](https://en.wikipedia.org/wiki/Signal-flow_graph), is defined by a network of so called *unit generators* ([UGens](https://doc.sccode.org/Classes/UGen.html)).
-Unit generators are the smallest building blocks of our sound generation architecture.
+Unit generators are the smallest building blocks of our server-side sound generation architecture.
-They are used for generating processing signals with the SuperCollider synthesis audio server.
+They are used for generating and processing signals on the SuperCollider synthesis audio server.

 ## Definition

-A unit generator is a component for the synthesis server, defined in a plug-in, which can receive a number of floating-point inputs (audio- or control-rate signal or constant values) and produce a number of floating-point data outputs, as well as *side effects* such as wrting to the post window, accessing a buffer, or seinding a message over a network.
+A unit generator is a component for the synthesis server, defined in a plug-in, which can receive a number of floating-point inputs (audio- or control-rate signal or constant values) and produce a number of floating-point outputs, as well as *side effects* such as wrting to the post window, accessing a buffer, or sending a message over the network.

 ```isc
 (